-Among other styles, headshot photography requires more communication skills that anything else.
+Among other styles, headshot photography requires more communication skills than anything else.
 Find out how to create a connection with your model to get a perfect shot.
 After this article, you can easily create headshots for creative professionals' photos.

 For actors and models, a dynamic headshot can be the difference between landing a role and being passed over.
 For other professionals, it’s often the first introduction a prospective client sees.
 So how do top photographers bring out a look that’s both engaging and unique to their subjects?
 Simple—they make the shoot more about the person they’re working with than the gear, the settings, or any other technical aspects.